List of Love Hina characters: Mecha-Tama-chan

 Su has been developing Mecha Tama-chans during the three years that have passed since the end of the main story until the marriage of Keitaro and Naru.
-Kanako Urashima gets a hold of Su's prototype Mecha-Tama in her reign over the house in volume 11, and is the only time someone besides Su used a Mecha-Tama, aside from Naru in volume 7 in her attempt to keep Keitaro and Mutsumi apart.
+Kanako Urashima gets ahold of Su's prototype Mecha-Tama in her reign over the house in volume 11, and is the only time someone besides Su used a Mecha-Tama, aside from Naru in volume 7 in her attempt to keep Keitaro and Mutsumi apart.